The Ireland Walking Guide

 Reasons to take part in our initiatives

-We have developed the widest possible selection of meaningful initiatives to promote recreational walking in Ireland.
+We have developed the widest possible selection of meaningful initiatives to help people get the most out of recreational walking in Ireland.
 These are detailed across The Ireland Walking Guide and High Point Ireland websites and range from monthly walking themes right through to the official All-Ireland Hillwalking Championships.
 We aim to deliver a consistent programme of initiatives every year on a recurring basis rather than a series of standalone one-off campaigns.
 Our "predictable" approach to participation initiatives means walkers always know what's coming up and have ample time to prepare and plan ahead.
 But why should you take part?
 Keep reading to find out more...

 Improve your health & fitness